Note: This article was originally published on September 13, 2021, with updates on September 29, 2021, and November 1, 2021.

 We noted in our prior alert that the set of taxpayers eligible for relief from tax filing and payment obligations to the State of New Jersey was somewhat questionable.
 The New Jersey Division of Taxation’s announcement referred to an IRS announcement (LA-2021-04) covering Hurricane Ida victims located in Louisiana but linked to an IRS announcement (IR-2021-175) covering victims in Louisiana and in any area that FEMA designated as qualifying for FEMA assistance.

 New Jersey’s announcement now both refers and links to an IRS announcement (IR-2021-179) offering relief from federal tax obligations to victims in New York City and Westchester county in New York, and Bergen, Gloucester, Hunterdon, Middlesex, Passaic and Somerset counties in New Jersey.
 Hurricane Ida victims in these counties having New Jersey tax filing and payment obligations are thus eligible for relief from such obligations.
-Presumably, victims in all the counties that IRS recently added (Nassau, Suffolk, Sullivan, Essex, Hudson, Mercer, Morris, Union, and the six Pennsylvania counties listed above) are also eligible for relief from New Jersey’s tax obligations, inasmuch as New Jersey’s announcement indicates that the relief that New Jersey is offering is consistent with the relief that the IRS is offering.
+Presumably, victims in all the New York, New Jersey, and Pennsylvania counties that IRS has designated for relief are eligible for relief from New Jersey’s tax obligations, inasmuch as New Jersey’s announcement indicates that the relief that New Jersey is offering is to be consistent with the relief that the IRS is offering.

 New York Relief:

-The New York Department of Taxation and Finance has announced that it is extending certain tax filing and payment deadlines for taxpayers in Bronx, Dutchess, Kings, Nassau, New York, Orange, Putnam, Queens, Richmond, Rockland, Suffolk, Sullivan, Ulster, Westchester, and “contiguous counties."
-Returns for personal income, corporate, and sales tax, as well as certain payments, having a due date on or after September 15, 2021, but on or before October 2, 2021, have been postponed to December 14, 2021.
-Note: this means that personal income tax returns currently due on extension by October 15, 2021 still have to be filed by October 15, 2021.
-Certain other payments due on or after September 2, 2021, but on or before October 2, 2021, have been postponed 90 days.
+The New York Department of Taxation and Finance previously announced extensions to certain tax filing and payment deadlines for taxpayers in Bronx, Dutchess, Kings, Nassau, New York, Orange, Putnam, Queens, Richmond, Rockland, Suffolk, Sullivan, Ulster, Westchester, and “contiguous counties."
+As a result, returns for personal income, corporate, and sales tax, as well as certain payments, having a due date on or after September 15, 2021, but on or before October 2, 2021, had their due dates postponed to December 14, 2021.
+This relief, of course, did not cover personal income tax returns that were due on extension by October 15, 2021.
+In a subsequent announcement, however, the Department extended relief to returns that were due on October 15, 2021, postponing their due date to January 3, 2022, thereby postponing personal income tax returns that had been due on extension by October 15, 2021, to January 3, 2022.

 Taxpayers eligible for relief include those residing, or having a principal place of business, in the counties noted above, as well as workers assisting in relief efforts in those counties, among other taxpayers.
-A complete list of the relief and eligible taxpayers is detailed in the announcement.
+A complete list of the relief and eligible taxpayers is detailed in both the earlier announcement and in the subsequent announcement.

 Your Friedman LLP advisor stands ready to help you determine how to best take advantage of this relief.
 Contact us now with any questions.